mpoapostolis/soft_en/Software Requirements Specification.md

 As mentioned above, we identify the following user classes, based on the product functions they use:

-- Anonymous user
+- Guest user
 - Parent
-- Service supplier
+- Venue owner
 - Administrator

 #### 2.4 	Operating Environment